 If you are using frozen shrimp, just make sure to dry them really well, you’ll want any excess moisture gone.

-- half and half – I chose half and half for this recipe because I wanted a lighter option than a traditional cream sauce.
+- half and half – I decided to make this cajun shrimp pasta without heavy cream, I chose half and half because I wanted a lighter option than a traditional cream sauce.
 If you notice it get lumpy toward the end of making just add some extra splashes of half and half in, it will smooth out.

 - linguine – you can pick any pasta shape you like